The UK’s leading resin flooring specialist

 Slip resistance vs cleanliness

-In the typical commercial kitchen, spillage of cooking oils, water, and various other liquids are a frequent occurrence.
+In the typical commercial kitchen, spillage of cooking oils, water, and various other liquids is a frequent occurrence.
 When it does occur, it creates an immediate slip-and-fall hazard.

 Strength and chemical resistance